EugeneCore/litebase/readme.md

 ### Get

-.files.get will open a file by path and return its content as a string:
+.files.get will open a file by a path and return its content as a string:

 ```js
 db.files.get('users', function(file_content)